Definitions & etymologies (origins) of fiction from Oxford English Dictionary

 Fiction represents what could plausibly happen among characters who more or less resemble recognizable human types.
 By extension, the novel's action or feelings could happen to us, the readers, or we can vicariously imagine ourselves in the fictional situation or identify with the characters.

 Fiction is therefore usually distinct from history, autobiography, memoir, news reporting (articles), or other nonfiction forms of writing in which actual people or their actions are described.
 (Ironically, actual events, stories, or characters are often more surprising or unpredictable than fiction.
 "Truth is stranger than fiction.")

-But the borders between fiction and nonfiction are not rigid or impermeable; for instance, "historical fiction" may mix fictional and historical characters, or a "roman a clef" ("a novel with a key") may be a fictionalization of real people and events.
+The borders between fiction and nonfiction are not rigid or impermeable; for instance, "historical fiction" may mix fictional and historical characters, or a "roman a clef" ("a novel with a key") may be a fictionalization of real people and events.
 For instance, Primary Colors (1996) by Anonymous (Joe Klein) represented a thinly veiled description of Governor Bill Clinton of Arkansas and his entourage as he prepared to run for the U.S. Presidency.

 Typically, though, fiction concerns the private lives of representative people

 more than the public life of real people .